 Shaping the Next Generation of Nurse Administrators

-30-credit Online Nurse Leader - Master of Science Program for RNs
+Online Nurse Leader Master of Science, Post-Graduate Certificate, & DNP Program for RNs

 Many of today’s practicing nurses are eager to explore innovative options to advance their careers.
-UConn’s new Nurse Leader online master’s degree program will prepare baccalaureate RNs for career advancement in the increasingly important roles of nursing leadership and administration.
+UConn’s Nurse Leader online master’s or DNP degree programs will prepare baccalaureate RNs for career advancement in the increasingly important roles of nursing leadership and administration.

 This advanced nursing practice specialty area launches the career of nurses who want to develop expertise in nursing administration but who do not want to become an advanced practice nurse (APN) serving a specific population.

 A nurse leader is a nurse who excels in their career path by providing administration in healthcare organizations.
-Those choosing the Nurse Leader concentration choose indirect care roles or focus on areas of practice at the aggregate, systems or organizational level.
+Those choosing the Nursing Administration & Leadership concentration choose indirect care roles or focus on areas of practice at the aggregate, systems or organizational level.
 Nurse leaders include seasoned nurses or healthcare administrators who are interested in refining their leadership skills.
 Nurse leaders are key to an organization’s success and directly impact many front-line caregivers and healthcare workers.

-The Nurse Leader - MS in Nursing online degree program will prepare you to:
+The Nurse Leader MS in Nursing, Post-Graduate Certificate, and DNP online programs will prepare you to:

 - Demonstrate the knowledge and skills to lead in the appropriate healthcare setting.